Welcome to Vegan Runner Eats! I am very excited that you’ve visited my site!

 As I became more interested in running and maintaining good health, I started doing more research.
 I realized that in order to be a healthy runner, one needs to embrace strength training.
 And when it comes to nutrition, switching to a whole foods plant-based (WFPB) diet is the best thing one can do.
 I learned from the book Born to Run by Christopher McDougall about the existence of successful vegan endurance athletes.
 Watching the documentary Forks Over Knives answered more questions that I ever had (honestly, the latter took 2 times to watch: I was very impressed after watching it the first time, but didn’t make a switch because Rob was skeptical.
 I thought that it would be too hard to do it on my own.
 After the second time I watched the documentary, I decided to be strong and give it a try.
 It helped that Rob wasn’t as skeptical anymore 🙂 ).
 Lastly, I was glad that I could finally love animals without feeling like I was living a double-standard life.

 I keep finding more and more information about the goodness of plant-based diet every day.
 I decided to start this blog to help people who are also new to the vegan lifestyle, or are only considering giving it a try.
-I want to unite lots of good resources that I’ve learned about, and recipes that I develop, as well as document my preparation for my first all-vegan marathon in order to (hopefully) inspire all of you with my story!

 Thank you for visiting my blog!
 Give yourself a pat on the back for reading this, um, rather lengthy post!